sneakysneak/docs/pages/custom-connectors/08-scripting.md

 Called before Cyclr makes a request to an external API.

+If a Method uses Paging, this function is called before each page is retrieved.

 ###### Global objects

 *   **method_request_headers**: HTTP headers for the request